 The Civil Rights Audit Standards are a core component of the Corporate Racial Equity Alliance’s Business Standards for 21st Century Leadership — a sister initiative of which PolicyLink is also the Secretariat.
 Businesses and auditors can look to the Business Standards for a performance-focused roadmap grounded in principles of nondiscrimination and social responsibility to further guide the scope of audits and inform next steps coming out of an audit.

-The Civil Rights Audit Standards and the Business Standards together take the guesswork out on how to conduct a robust gap analysis and what to aim for in addressing identified gaps.
+The Civil Rights Audit Standards and the Business Standards together take the guesswork out of how to conduct a robust gap analysis and what to aim for in addressing identified gaps.

 Coming Soon!